 Having a baby can seem overwhelming.
 What do you really need when baby comes home from the hospital?

 Sleepers.
 A lot of my friends raved about swaddle sacks.
 Clarissa didn’t like feeling confined.
 She was also born in August, so it was hot anyway.
 I really liked footed pajamas with a zipper.
 Way easier than snaps for middle of the night diaper changes.
+Tiffany has learned to sleep in a sleep sack.

 Somewhere to change diapers.
 I have an oldschool changing table from a friend.
 But you can put a changing pad on a dresser or even on the floor.